Kray-G/kinx/doc/spec/statement/declaration.md

 ## Overview

-Declaration statement is to declare variables.
+Declaration statement is the statement to declare variables.

 ```javascript
 var a; // initializing 'a' to null